Washington County considers ban on exotic animals

 Under Washington County zoning rules, the land must be used to raise crops or livestock for profit.
 County officials had already warned back in 2015 that the site could not be used for other purposes.

 County officials have sent a number of communications.
 A lawyer for the nonprofit owners has asserted they did not receive them, although certified mail was used for the Aug.
-18 notice of potential fines ranging from $750 to $5,000.
+18 notice of civil violations that could include fines ranging from $750 to $5,000.